aspenhan/d2mr-assessment-xiangyuhan-new/01_data-cleaning/01_cleaning-level-1/assessment.md

 Additional comments:

 By Mian: Good job!
 Your dedication to understanding and applying R's functionalities shines through, especially in your handling of ggplots and table formatting.
 Keep up the fantastic work.
+ND: This is great, Aspen!
+You really went above and beyond here.
+I'm really impressed you were able to tackle so much in a single project, and do a great job of it at that!
+Nice work. :)